 The ADA’s reasoning is that controlling risk factors will help lower your overall chances of developing heart disease.
 These risk factors may include:

 - high blood pressure

-- a high level of sodium in your diet
+- a high level of sodium, saturated fat, or trans fat in your diet

 The fewer risk factors you have, the better your odds of avoiding a heart attack or stroke.